LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Templates/SimpleRouter.md

 - The `skillName` is being set to the name of the intent, but if you want to customize it you can.

-You may add or remove `case` branches as needed for the number of your skills.
+You might add or remove `case` branches as needed for the number of your skills.

 #### Deploy Your Bot

-[Follow these instructions](conversation-builder-getting-started-4-connect-to-liveengage.html) for connecting your bot to LiveEnage.
+[To connect your bot to LiveEngage, follow [these instructions](conversation-builder-testing-deployment-deploying-to-liveengage.html).
+You can also try [this tutorial](conversation-builder-getting-started-4-connect-to-liveengage.html).

 Now you can test your routing bot and see how it routes to your skills.